DiegoAlvesGarcia/carrinho-compras/README.md

 1- Clone this project
-2- Use the command 'npm install --force' to install the dependencies 3- Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+2- Use the command 'npm install --force' to install the dependencies 3- Run `npm run db` to inicialize the Data Base
+4- Run `npm run start:local` for a dev server.
+Navigate to `http://localhost:4200/`..

 ## Build